orlovstepan/lighthouse-parallel/README.md

 ### Webhooks

-When a job completes, a POST request is sent to your `webhookUrl`:
+When a job completes, a POST request is sent to your webhookUrl:

 ```json
 {